General Dentistry

 Stage 2 periodontitis (moderate)

 Without treatment, the disease will progress to moderate periodontal disease.
 The only difference between stage one and two is that there is further damage to the fibres (periodontal ligaments).
-The damage is permanent and will be noticeable to your dentist.
+The damage is permanent and will be noticeable to your Potts Point dentist.

 Stage 3 periodontitis (advanced)